 As you proceed through the game levels, you unlock new vehicles, tracks and modes.
 The track designs are especially good this time around.
 Based on digital locations from the film, each race track has dozens of shortcuts, ramps and other tricks that you’ll need to figure out to compete properly.

 The game has three difficulty settings, and on the hardest mode you’ll need to memorize the shortcuts and drive strategically to have any chance of winning.
-You’ll want to master the cornering maneuver known as drifting, as well.
+You’ll also want to master the cornering maneuver known as drifting.

 These core racing mechanics are ultimately the best reason to pick up “Cars 3.”
 Despite all the goofball humor, the game is a serious challenge for dedicated kart racers.
 Controls are exacting and responsive, and the physics of the game are reliable.
 Without the tight racing action, everything else falls apart.